SteGriff/CellServe/README.md

 ### `POST /Data/{Table}`

-Create a record in the `Table` table.
-Remember to set a 'Name' attribute on each HTML field which you want to appear.
-Each of these fields are expected to exist in your Excel spreadsheet.
+Creates a record in the specified table.
+Remember to set a `name` attribute on each HTML field which you want to send through.
+Each of these fields are expected to exist as headers in your Excel spreadsheet.

-For example, if your workbook has a sheet called 'Customers', with a heading labelled 'Name', the following form will add a Customer row, setting only the name:
+For example, if your workbook has a sheet called 'Customers', with a heading labelled 'Surname', the following form will add a Customer row, setting only the Surname field:

 ````
 <form action="/Data/Customers" method="POST">
   <label for="Surname">Surname</label>
   <input type="text"
          id="Surname"
          name="Surname"
          placeholder="Surname"
          value="Jones">
   <button type="submit">Submit</button>
 </form>
 ````